William Whittingham

 William Whittingham (c.
 1524–1579) was an English Puritan, a Marian exile, and a translator of the Geneva Bible.
-He was well connected to the circles around John Knox, Bullinger, and Calvin, and firmly resisted the continuance of the English liturgy during the Marian exile.
+He was well connected to the circles around John Knox, Heinrich Bullinger and John Calvin, and firmly resisted the continuance of the English liturgy during the Marian exile.
 At last, he was ordained by the Presbyterians in Geneva.
 Upon his return to England, he became a well-known opponent to the rites of the Church of England.
 Through the patronage of the Earl of Leicester, he was collated to the Deanery of Durham, but in 1579 action was started to deprive him of all holy orders on account of his Presbyterian ordination.
-The process of deprivation was in process, when Whittingham died in 1579.
+The process of deprivation was in under way when Whittingham died in 1579.
 The full record of Whittingham's appointment and trial may be found in Strype's Annals, II.ii., pp. 167, 168, 620.

 Early life

 Born at Chester about 1524, he was son of William Whittingham, by his wife, a daughter of Haughton of Hoghton Tower, Lancashire.
 In 1540, at the age of sixteen, he entered Brasenose College, Oxford, graduating B.A. and being elected fellow of All Souls' College in 1545.
 In 1547 he became senior student of Christ Church, Oxford earning the M.A. on 5 Feb 1547–8.
 On 17 May 1550, he was granted leave to travel for three years to study languages and civil law.
 He went to France, where he spent his time chiefly at the University of Orleans, but he also visited Lyon and studied at Paris, where his services as interpreter were used by the English ambassador, Sir John Mason or Sir William Pickering.

 Towards the end of 1552 Whittingham visited universities in Germany and Geneva.
 He briefly returned to England in May 1553.
 Whittingham had adopted radical Puritan views, but the accession of Queen Mary, the return of Anglo-Italian ecclesiastical policies of De Haeretico Comburendo in the form of Cardinal Pole's repatriation to England, and the vulnerabilities and liabilities associated with burnings-to-come (e.g. William Tyndale, 1536), anticipated persecutions, interfered with hopes of usefulness in ministerial labours.
 Late in August, however, he made intercession, which was ultimately successful, for the release of Peter Martyr; but after a few weeks he himself left England with difficulty by way of Dover to France.